 Image Credit: Julian Nortoft from Unsplash

 Shakespeare was a man with more than just one trick up his sleeve.
 The sheer range of his works has astounded readers for centuries.

 As mentioned, his plays are largely divided into three main genres: comedies, tragedies and histories.
 However, even within these categories, no two plays are the same.
-Some tragedies include elements of the supernatural, while some comedies have vicious villains, and some histories include swoon-worthy love stories.
+Some tragedies include elements of the supernatural, while a few comedies have vicious villains and a handful of histories contain swoon-worthy love stories.

 Image Credit: Creative Commons Zero from Wikimedia Commons